 The Certificate III in Individual Support is offered as both full-time and part-time at our Adelaide campus (31 Franklin Street, Adelaide) or through our blended learning model.
 As part of this course, you will also have the opportunity to experience real-life situations through work placement.

 Full-time training: This usually allows you to complete your course in a shorter amount of time and involves a workload of around 30 hours per week.
-There is also an expectation that Assessment Activities for two Units of Competency will be submitted for assessment per month.
+There is an expectation that students will need to submit a minimum of two assessments per month.

 Part-time training: This option will take more time to complete than the full-time option.
 The workload is generally around 15 hours per week.
-There is an expectation that Assessment Activities for one Unit of Competency will be submitted per month.
+There is an expectation that students will need to submit a minimum of one assessment per month.

 In Class Learning